We may earn a commission when you buy through links in our articles. Learn more.

 Light armor 5e

-With light armor 5e, you usually get a bit of protection, but you still add your dex modifier to your AC, just as you would if you were unarmored.
+Wearing light armor gives you only a small amount of extra protection, but you still add your Dexterity modifier to your AC, just as you would if you were unarmored.
 It’s therefore ideal for more agile characters who have high dexterity.

 Note that many armor types gives you a disadvantage to stealth rolls, but this isn’t the case for most light armors.
 The notable exception is padded armor.
 Don’t buy this kind if you do want to do any sneaking around.
 In fact, you probably just shouldn’t buy it anyway.
 It’s cheap, but pretty terrible.

-Here are the key types of light armor, as well as their prices and effects:
+Here are the key types of light armor:

 Armor type Cost AC Stealth Weight